Garden Reach Shipbuilders & Engineers: Exports

 GRSE delivered the corvette to Mauritius on 20 December 2014.
 The contract was worth $58.5 million.
-With this, India joined the elite club of warship exporters.
-The Mauritius offshore patrol vessel has an integrated bridge system and cutting edge controls and main engines and can support 83 member crew.
+The Mauritius offshore patrol vessel has an integrated bridge system and can support 83 member crew.
 It measures 74.10 m in length and 11.40 m in breadth and will be capable of moving at a maximum speed of 22 kn with an approximate displacement of 1,350 tonnes.

 GRSE has been short-listed for a patrol boat project for Vietnam worth ₹600 crore and is also bidding for an order of two frigates for Philippines.